Gizemgoker/ADM-HW1/README.md

 Hackerrank_solutions.py:

 This script provides the code for Python excercises in Hackerrank.
-(Both for Problem 1 and Problem 2. ) User can set an input and see the output.
+(Both for Problem 1 and Problem 2. ) User can write an input and see the output.